 Capabilities

-List what your product is specifically designed to do well.
-This helps generate targeted quality tests.
+List what your product is specifically designed to do, and what kind of information has access to.
+This helps generate specifically targeted test cases.

 Inabilities